baites/baites.github.io/_posts/2029-01-01-median-of-two-sorted-arrays.md

 \end{aligned}
 %%</p>

-where I will write this function in python because I am going to need it later
+where I write this function in python because I am going to need it later

 {% highlight python %}
 def MergeSortValue(A1, i1, S1, A2, i2, S2)